Consistency training III: An engineer's guide to the literature

 PIRL.
 Consistency training with NCE objective where different views are different jigsaw permutations.
 Motivation was to demonstrate the superiority of consistency training vs pretext tasks in a fair bake off, hence the jigsaw data aug.
 Consistency training wins.
 “Such losses encourage networkφθ(·)to learn image representations that contain information ontransformationt, thereby encouraging it to maintain infor-mation that is not semantically relevant”

-and Tian et al Contrastive Multiview Coding (2019)
+Tian et al

 ———————–